- Rail Trail

 Historic Yackandandah has a lovely main street and all the facilities of a small popular tourist town.

 There is a bit of railway history at the former railway station area, including one of the best preserved gantry cranes.
-A nearby brewery is also including a lot of railway rollingstock.
+A nearby brewery also has a selection of interesting railway rolling stock.

 Rutherglen to Wahgunyah (8 km)

 - The station at Rutherglen is easy to find; look for the wheat silos behind the historic main street